 Dr. Amy Sherman directs the Center for Faith in Communities at Commonwealth.
-As a scholar-practitioner, Amy regularly contributes new content to help the church advance God’s heart for the poor and encourage marketplace professionals to practice vocational stewardship.
+New research from Harvard cites faith as the #1 predictor of giving and serving in America.
+As a scholar-practitioner, Amy advances this positive trend to help the church advance God’s heart for the poor and encourage marketplace professionals to practice vocational stewardship.

 Our Commonwealth team has created a collection of articles, stories, and media to help you explore and understand the landscape of stewardship, economic diligence, and impact investing.